-This is a modified version of my talk from NZIPP’s Exposure Conference 2018, on the lessons I learnt, and the techniques I use to regularly retrain my negative/self doubting thoughts and gain confidence.
+This is a modified version of Michelle's talk from NZIPP’s Exposure Conference 2018, on the lessons she has learnt, and the techniques she uses to regularly retrain her negative/self doubting thoughts and gain confidence.

 This talk was born out of a bunch of conversations I repeatedly have with myself.
 It's like a soundtrack that plays in my head whenever; a couple emails with negative feedback; or I’m culling/editing; or when I’m asked to speak at a conference.